Discover Albania: 15 Must-See Destinations and Tips

 WHERE TO STAY IN ALBANIA

-The best places to stay in Albania are very dependent on which part of Albania you are visiting, In the southern part of Albania, along the coastline and especially at Ksamil, prices will tend to be very high with luxury apartments, hotels and also villas.
-As you move north in Albania, prices will significantly become lower and you will find some excellent value for money accomodation.
+The best places to stay in Albania depend on which part you are visiting.
+In the southern part, along the coastline and especially at Ksamil, prices will be very high.
+You will find luxury apartments, hotels, and also villas.
+As you move north in Albania, prices will significantly drop.
+You will find some excellent value for money accommodation.

-In Albania a 5 – stars property will most usually be a 4-stars hotel in Western Europe or the US, 3 stars hotels can be as good as they can get. come with a significantly lower price tag.
+In Albania, a 5-star property will usually be equivalent to a 4-star hotel in Western Europe or the US.
+A 3-star hotel can be as good as it gets. come with a significantly lower price tag.

-My recommendation is that you save more in accommodation at the areas of Ksamil and Albanian Riviera, then taking some better accomodation up North.
-Unless you really want to splurge and like luxury kind of travel, then in Ksamil you will find some excellent properties with the finest offers.
+My recommendation is to save more on accommodation in Ksamil and the Albanian Riviera.
+Then, choose some better accommodation up North.
+If you really want to splurge, and enjoy luxury travel, then you will find some excellent properties in Ksamil.
+They offer the finest options.

-The best hotels to stay in Ksamil are for me at the end of the southernmost Beaches of Paradise and Lori, in specific the Mira Mare Hotel, Hotel Renato and Meta Hotel, all modern hotels with superb rooms and only 5 minutes walking from the beach and great views from the terrasses.
+The best hotels to stay in Ksamil are located at the end of the southernmost Beaches of Paradise and Lori.
+These include the Mira Mare Hotel, Hotel Renato, and Meta Hotel.
+They are all modern hotels with superb rooms.
+They are only 5 minutes walking from the beach, offering great views from the terrasses.
 If you really want a luxury resort in Ksamil, then Poda Boutique Hotel would be your place to go!
 And wherever you stzay in Ksamil, there will be always a party going on by the beach!

-Moving North, I suggest you stay one night at stunning Berat with its 1000 windows city , at an hotel ideally on the opposite side of the main city center to get that special panorama.
+Stay one night at stunning Berat as you move North.
+It is a city with 1000 windows.
+Choose a hotel on the opposite side of the main city center for a special panorama.
 My absolute favorite would be Muzaka boutique hotel but I also found NGorice and Koroni hotels really good

-In Tirana, a 3-star hotel near the city center would be my recommendation, within walking distance (10-15 mins) from Skanderberg square, the heart of Tirana.
+In Tirana, I recommend staying at a 3-star hotel near the city center.
+It should be within walking distance (10-15 mins) from Skanderberg square, the heart of Tirana.
 There are many good value for money properties below 75€, so just check what is available on booking.com .
 I liked City 5 Hotel, simple, good breakfast and very convenient location.

 Durres is also worth staying en route between the North and South Albania. the beach in Durres is lovely for a morning or late evening walk in a lovely Mediterranean promenade.
 And the Hotel and Restaurant Cosmo has a superb location, excellent food and service for a 3-star hotel.

-At Shkoder region, ideally in Theth national park, I suggest a more nature oriented accomodation given the stunning sceneries around you between lakes, mountains, rivers and forests, most still as pristine as it gets.
-In Theth there are several lodges that resemble like you are in the Alps, so take one of them for a couple of nights for a great experience.
-Thethi Paradise or Alpet Theth are execllent options, other guesthouses around the area will tend to be good service.
+At Shkoder region, ideally in Theth National Park, I suggest a more nature-oriented accommodation.
+The stunning sceneries around you include lakes, mountains, rivers, and forests.
+Most of these sceneries are still as pristine as it gets.
+In Theth, there are several lodges that make you feel like you are in the Alps.
+Stay in one for a couple of nights for a great experience.
+Thethi Paradise or Alpet Theth are excellent options, other guesthouses around the area will tend to be good service.

-Other alternative places to stay in Albania would be along the Himare region, less touristic than Ksamil but developing fast as more tourists visit Albania.
+Other alternative places to stay in Albania are in the Himare region.
+It is less touristic than Ksamil but is developing fast as more tourists visit Albania.
 The good thing is that you can still find small bays or coves where you can be almost.
 Dhermi beach, Himare itself are excellent options.

 WHERE TO EAT IN ALBANIA

-Food in Albania is a blend of Turkish cuisine with many Italian and Greek elements in between what makes it a quite unique flavors mix in the Balkans area.
+Food in Albania is a blend of Turkish cuisine.
+It incorporates many Italian and Greek elements.
+This combination creates a unique mix of flavors in the Balkans area.

-can be extremely interesting if you are open to try the local dishes that combine fish, vegetarian and meat with delicious spices!
+can be extremely interesting.
+You just need to be open to try the local dishes.
+These dishes combine fish, vegetarian, and meat with delicious spices!
 For more budget travellers there are great options with the famous kebab restaurants with tasty meat on bread or spite.
 I found both options to be really good so you will be having great experiences depending on your taste.

 My favorite restaurants across Albania where mostly great value for money even if in Ksamil you will already pay a very high price vs other parts of Albania, These were my favorite restaurants there: